DalaiLlaama/golang-sample/README.md

 - Enter `rest-server` to start the service.
 The service will bind to localhost port 8080.
 - Using curl or your favourite REST request client, send requests to 'http://localhost:8080'

+Code for the service is in golang-sample/rest-server/rest-server.go The code for httprouter is included, in a separate folder, for convenience in installation.
+It is a clone of the library mentioned above.